Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 How much protein do you need each day?

 Due to the wide range of actions that proteins are responsible for, the RDA for protein is 0.8g/kg/d, which is the minimum you should look to get in.
-The optimal intake depends on your body composition, training goals and other calorie and macronutrient requirements.
-In athletic individuals training for a certain goal, optimal intakes can range from 1.2 – 2.5g/kg/d.1 For those dieting and aiming to lose weight, protein intakes may need to be on the upper end of that range as evidence shows keeping protein intake during an energy deficit will help preserve your lean muscle mass.2
+The optimal intake depends on your body composition, training goals, and other calorie and macronutrient requirements.
+In athletic individuals training for a certain goal, optimal intakes can range from 1.2–2.5g/kg/d.1 For those dieting and aiming to lose weight, protein intakes may need to be on the upper end of that range as evidence shows keeping protein intake during an energy deficit will help preserve your lean muscle mass.2

 Protein for muscle and strength

-For building muscle, the optimal protein intake is 1.6g/kg/d.1 Building both muscle and strength is an energy dependant process and you will require an appropriate number of calories from other macronutrients in order to hit your overall energy requirements.
-Whilst it may be possible to build muscle in an energy deficit, the textbook guidelines recommend an energy surplus of 250-450kcals to increase muscle mass.3
+For building muscle, the optimal protein intake is 1.6g/kg/d.1 Building both muscle and strength is an energy-dependent process and you will require an appropriate number of calories from other macronutrients in order to hit your overall energy requirements.
+Whilst it may be possible to build muscle in an energy deficit, the textbook guidelines recommend an energy surplus of 250–450kcals to increase muscle mass.3

-Due to proteins effect on satiety (feeling of fullness) after a meal, it may be difficult to hit high energy demands with protein intakes above 1.6g/kg/d.
-Additionally, for optimal recovery and performance, calories may be better spent on carbohydrates as full glycogen levels will help you perform at your best during high intensity resistance training sessions.4
+Due to protein's effect on satiety (feeling of fullness) after a meal, it may be difficult to hit high energy demands with protein intakes above 1.6g/kg/d.
+Additionally, for optimal recovery and performance, calories may be better spent on carbohydrates as full glycogen levels will help you perform at your best during high-intensity resistance training sessions.4

 Protein for weight loss

 In order to lose weight, you need to be in a calorie deficit.
-A substantial calorie deficit will increase the likelihood of losing muscle mass as well as fat mass.2 Muscle mass plays a critical role in keeping us healthy as its important for strength, movement, injury prevention and metabolic control.
+A substantial calorie deficit will increase the likelihood of losing muscle mass as well as fat mass.2 Muscle mass plays a critical role in keeping us healthy as it's important for strength, movement, injury prevention, and metabolic control.

 Maintaining lean muscle mass will also help to prevent any weight regain after following a diet.

-In a study comparing a protein intake of 2.4g/kg/d to 1.2g/kg/d whilst completing resistance exercise whilst in a substantial energy deficit, those with an intake of 2.4g/kg/d preserved more muscle mass.2 Whilst you may not need to go as high as 2.4g/kg/d, in order to maintain muscle mass in an energy deficit, the recommended protein intake is between 1.4-2.4g/kg/d.1
+In a study comparing a protein intake of 2.4g/kg/d to 1.2g/kg/d whilst completing resistance exercise in a substantial energy deficit, those with an intake of 2.4g/kg/d preserved more muscle mass.2 Whilst you may not need to go as high as 2.4g/kg/d, in order to maintain muscle mass in an energy deficit, the recommended protein intake is between 1.4–2.4g/kg/d.1

-Another key reason for getting your protein intake right whilst for a weight loss plan is protein’s effect on satiety.5 Protein will help keep you fuller for longer which may mean you do not snack as often and take on more overall calories than you need.
+Another key reason for getting your protein intake right during a weight loss plan is protein's effect on satiety.5Protein will help keep you fuller for longer, which may mean you do not snack as often and take on more overall calories than you need.

 Do vegans need more protein?

 In order to have the same impact on increasing muscle protein synthesis, vegans may need more of a protein source to get enough essential amino acids.
-However, there is evidence to show that supplementing leucine when consuming a vegan protein source with less essential amino acids will to ‘rescue’ that protein source and allow it to have the same impact on increasing muscle protein synthesis.8
+However, there is evidence to show that supplementing leucine when consuming a vegan protein source with fewer essential amino acids will 'rescue' that protein source and allow it to have the same impact on increasing muscle protein synthesis.8

 Do women need less protein than men?